sabio-engineering/cookbook-dvelp/handbook/information-security/database-limits.md

 under because this can make that database difficult to support.
 Storage usage can be monitored on heroku-postgres database page for exact application.

-At the same time heroku-postgres provides more than enough storage even on standard-tier plan.
+At the same time heroku-postgres provides more than enough storage even on the standard-tier plan.
 So we often use only 2-3% of even the cheapest plan.

 ### RAM Limit